IBM/ibm-block-csi-driver/docs/csi_ug_config_enable_snapshot.md

 **Note:**

+-   VolumeSnapshotClass is not available for use on IBM FlashSystem A9000 and A9000R storage systems.
 -   IBM® FlashCopy® function is referred to as the more generic volume snapshots and cloning within this documentation set.
 Not all supported products use the FlashCopy function terminology.
 -   For volume snapshot support, the minimum orchestration platform version requirements are Red Hat® OpenShift® 4.4 and Kubernetes 1.17.